Mean-field equilibrium price formation with exponential utility: Market clearing in the large population limit

-Combined with Theorems~\ref{th-mfg-existence} and \ref{th-special-existence}, the above result implies that $\theta^{\rm mfg}$ given by $(\ref{theta-mfg})$ achieves the market-clearing condition in the large-$N$ limit, i.e. \be \lim_{N\rightarrow \infty} \mbb{E}\int_0^T \Bigl|\frac{1}{N}\sum_{i=1}^N \pi_t^{i,*}\Bigr|^2 dt=0, \nn \ee at least if, for every $i$, $|F^i-\ex[F^i|\calf^i_0]|$ is small enough or $F^i$ has an additive form.
-To fully understand the general conditions for the existence of mean-field equilibrium, we need further study on the mean-field BSDE $(\ref{mfg-BSDE})$. \begin{remark} Since the contraction mapping approach by Tevzadze~\cite{Tevzadze}[Proposition 1] used in our proof of Theorem~\ref{th-mfg-existence} is applicable to multi-dimensional setups, it may be used to prove the existence of the equilibrium among the finite number of (say, $N$) agents, by directly solving the coupled system of qg-BSDEs $(\ref{qg-BSDE-system})$ (with appropriate modifications of equations as well as the admissible spaces).
+\begin{remark} Since the contraction mapping approach by Tevzadze~\cite{Tevzadze}[Proposition 1] used in our proof of Theorem~\ref{th-mfg-existence} is applicable to multi-dimensional setups, it may be used to prove the existence of the equilibrium among the finite number of (say, $N$) agents, by directly solving the coupled system of qg-BSDEs $(\ref{qg-BSDE-system})$ (with appropriate modifications of equations as well as the admissible spaces).
 However, this approach requires the assumption of perfect information as well as the smallness of the {\bf{total}} size of liabilities among the agents; $\|\sqrt{\sum_{i=1}^N |F^i|^2}\|_{\infty}$.
 This means that the constraint on the liabilities becomes more and more stringent as the population grows. \end{remark}

+\begin{remark} Unfortunately, uniqueness of the market equilibrium is not known.
+We expect that we may have uniqueness when the conditions for Theorem 4.1 are satisfied, i.e. small enough $\|F\|_{\infty}$ for which the mean-field BSDE $(\ref{mfg-BSDE})$ has a unique solution in a specified domain.
+However, in this paper, we have just tried ``guess-and-check" strategy to find a candidate of equilibrium.
+Therefore, although it seems unlikely, we cannot exclude the existence of a market-clearing equilibrium that is not characterized by our BSDE $(\ref{mfg-BSDE})$. \end{remark}